httpdss/struct/docs/mappings.md

 ### Multiple Mappings Files

-You can specify multiple mappings files that will be merged:
+You can specify multiple mappings files that will be merged in order:

 ```sh
 struct generate \